-A recent article in a respected American magazine tries to explain the now well-known "red and blue map" that shows that—geographically, at least—more of America supported George W. Bush for president than Al Gore.
+A recent article in a respected American magazine tries to explain the now well-known "red and blue map" that shows that—geographically, at least—more of America supported the Republican candidate for president than the Democrat candidate.
 One of the author's points is that inhabitants of the red areas of the country are more Christian and less educated than those in the blue areas.
 When all the twaddle is stripped away, the author is implying that Christians are not very intelligent!

 Christianity has the unfortunate reputation of being a religion for the simple.
 The apostle Paul's comments in I Corinthians 1:26-29 are often misunderstood and misapplied:

 For you see your calling, brethren, that not many wise according to the flesh, not many mighty, not many noble, are called.
 But God has chosen the foolish things of the world to put to shame the wise, and God has chosen the weak things of the world to put to shame the things which are mighty; and the base things of the world and the things which are despised God has chosen, and the things which are not, to bring to nothing the things that are, that no flesh should glory in His presence.

 In a sense, Paul's words are a snapshot in time; they only describe the reality of the situation when God calls us.
 Moreover, they are generalities—the norm—to which there are always exceptions.
 Paul himself was certainly no intellectual lightweight.
 Early Christian history has several traditions of converts among the Emperor's court, senators' families, and various high-born houses both in Rome and abroad.
 Still, generally, God calls His potential children from the middle to lower classes of the great mass of humanity.